Brake Repair Tempe and Scottsdale AZ

 In a very real sense, your brakes represent the most critical system on your vehicle.
 That’s why it’s the number-one item on our safety list and an area that gets close attention at We-Fix-It Auto Repair.
 We recommend getting your brakes inspected at least once every six months.

 Several factors can determine how long it will take for your brakes to wear out, including your own driving habits.
 The hot climate here in the Scottsdale, Tempe, and Phoenix areas also factors into the longevity of your brakes (and all of your car’s components.)
-Here are some of the warning signs to watch and listen for when driving:

 A high-pitched squeal whenever you stop: That squeal is intentional, so don’t ignore it.
 Brake pad manufacturers put a piece of metal called an “indicator” on the pad.
 When the pad wears down to about a quarter-inch thick, the indicator contacts the rotor and squeals.